zio/zio-quill/README.md

 Database actions are defined using quotations as well.
 These actions don't have a collection-like API but rather a custom DSL to express inserts, deletes and updates.

-  Note: Actions receive a `List` of tuples as they are batched by default.
+  Note: Actions receive a `List` as they are batched by default.

 **insert**
 ```scala